erikh2000/sl-spiel/README.md

 // Next line would work if you have a WebPack loader set up for yaml files, but any
-// means of reading the text of a spielfile into a string can be used. import spielFileText from 'spielFiles/example.spiel.yaml'; import { importSpielFile, Spiel } from 'spiel-lib';
+// means of reading the text of a spielfile into a string can be used. import spielFileText from 'spielFiles/example.spiel.yaml'; import { importSpielFile, Spiel } from 'sl-spiel';

 const spiel = importSpielFile(spielFileText);
 ```